vaLski/docs/v2.0/performance-tuning.md

     $ cockroach init --insecure --host=localhost
     ~~~

-    Each node then prints helpful details to the [standard output](start-a-node.html#standard-output), such as the CockroachDB version, the URL for the admin UI, and the SQL URL for clients.
+    Each node then prints helpful details to the [standard output](start-a-node.html#standard-output), such as the CockroachDB version, the URL for the Web UI, and the SQL URL for clients.

 ### Step 4.
 Import the Movr dataset